flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 - `FormBuilderValidators.json()` - requires the field's to be a valid json string.
 - `FormBuilderValidators.languageCode()` - requires the field's to be a valid language code.
 - `FormBuilderValidators.licensePlate()` - requires the field's to be a valid license plate.
-- `FormBuilderValidators.uuid()` - requires the field's to be a valid uuid.
 - `FormBuilderValidators.vin()` - requires the field's to be a valid VIN number.

 ### Extension method validators